Results – Sold for 16x

 Alpha Platform (Customer Onboarding): 1/2016

-After multiple requirement meetings, presentations, and wireframes, I designed the base platform UI model with minimal feature requirements to meet an MVP; at the same time, I was supporting a host of new services being developed on the old platform.
-The system had to scale for new services while App Switching (drop-menu) into MigrationWiz, Sales Automation, Deployment Pro, Data Encryption, SSO/Registration, User Management, App launcher, Purchasing, and innovating new Cloud Services.
+After multiple requirement meetings, presentations, and wireframes, we shipped the Alpha platform UI, building the minimal feature requirements to meet an MVE.
+At the same time, I supported a host of new services being developed on the old platform.
+The system had to scale for new services while App-Switching (drop-menu) into MigrationWiz, Sales Automation, Deployment Pro, Data Encryption, SSO/Registration, User Management, App Launcher, Purchasing, and innovating new Cloud Services.

 The Big Picture (Discovery): 10/2015